lucasaa482/gitscrolls/guides/quick-start-guide.md

 ## The Ten Scrolls at a Glance

 1. **The Unbroken Line** - Honor the past, embrace the present, build for the future
-2. **Meaningful Messages** - Craft commit messages that tell the story of your code's evolution
+2. **The Chronicle of Forgotten Messages** - Craft commit messages that tell the story of your code's evolution
 3. **Oracle of Love** - Build trust through transparent, empathetic code reviews
 4. **Sacred Freedom** - Release with intention and celebrate shared achievements
 5. **Compassionate Change** - Refactor with care for both code and colleagues